-Linda Watson, PhD, Professor and Head
+Linda Watson, PhD-Professor and Head

-Plants continue to fascinate biologists, as they regulate global processes, form complex relationships with other organisms, and have intriguing patterns of development and diversity.
+Botany, the study of plant biology, spans from molecules to ecosystems.
+Plants regulate global processes and form complex relationships with other organisms, and have intriguing patterns of development and diversity.
 Plants provide medicinal compounds, shelter, fuel, food, and oxygen, and support the existence of life on Earth.
-It is important that plants be thoroughly understood with survival and ecological balance depending upon this knowledge.
-As populations increase, the need for more and better supplies of food, fiber, and biofuels also increases.
+As human populations increase, the need for more and better supplies of food, fiber, and biofuels also increases.
 The study of botany underlies several applied sciences such as agronomy, forestry, natural resource management, horticulture, and plant pathology.

-To major in botany a student should have a strong interest in science with a good background in chemistry and mathematics.
+To major in botany a student should have a strong interest in life sciences with a good background in chemistry and mathematics.
 Majors with a BS degree are qualified to hold positions in federal and state agencies in areas such as conservation biology, habitat restoration, environmental biology, and plant inspection.
-They may be qualified for various research positions in private industry involving plants, such as plant biotechnology and drug development, and may qualify for secondary school science teaching licensure.
+They may be qualified for various research positions in private industry, such as plant biotechnology and drug development, and may qualify for secondary education certification.

 Facilities used in undergraduate teaching include well-equipped plant physiology and ecology laboratories, environmental chambers, the 160-acre McPherson Preserve, and a herbarium with over 150,000 plant specimens.
-Faculty members teach and do research in their specialty areas of plant ecology, biodiversity, evolution, physiology, taxonomy and systematics, genetics and development, algal ecology, and cell and molecular biology.
+Faculty members teach and do research in their specialty areas of plant biology including ecology, population biology, biodiversity, evolution, physiology, biochemistry, biophysics, taxonomy and systematics, genetics and development, genomics, and cell and molecular biology.

-Programs of research and study leading to the degrees of Master of Science and Doctor of Philosophy are offered in many areas of botany, including plant cell biology, ecology, evolution, physiology, taxonomy and systematics, population biology, genetics and development, and biotechnology-related areas.
+Programs of research and study leading to the degrees of Master of Science in Botany and Doctor of Philosophy in Plant Sciences.